xiuxianwang/GPS-C-algorithm/README.md

 For the codes of the GPS-C algorithm, CGPS.m is the main file.
 Files Fun_xxx.m are the functions of test problems with simulation noises.
 Files Fun_xxx_free are the functions of test problems without simulation noises, which are used to evaluate the quality of obtained solutions.

-Files SKfit.m and SKfit_2.m are used to estimate the Gaussian process parameters required by the GPS-C algorithm.
-SKfit_2.m is used in
+Files SKfit.m and SKfit2.m are used to estimate the Gaussian process parameters required by the GPS-C algorithm.
+File Skpredict.m is used to predict the conditional mean values of each sampled solution.
+File CalculateMSE.m is used to calculate the conditional variance of each sampled solution.
+This file is used in the sampling component.
+All these codes are revised based on the codes of stochstic kriging of Ankenman et. al. (2010).
+Files LogPL.m, corrcubR.m and correxpR.m are the functions required by Files SKfit.m and SKpredict.m.

+Files Matrix_inverse.m and Matrix_inverse_1.m are used to calculate and record the inverse of the covariance matrix of each iteration.
+File Matrix_inverse.m use the inverse function of Matlab _inv()_ directly.
+File Matrix_inverse_1.m (to be updated)

+File SKpredict_fmincon.m is used to find the optimal solution of the contructed Gaussian-surrogate model aound the best point of a dense grid.  (to be updated)